ProximoBinks/RenewableConceptDriftEnergyForecasting/README.md

 - **Data Preprocessing:** Cleans and normalizes data for training.
 - **Model Training:** Trains the hybrid GRU-XGBoost model.
 - **Evaluation:** Evaluates model performance and visualizes results.
-- **Concept Drift Detection:** Includes steps for detecting and handling concept drift.
+- **Concept Drift Detection and Retraining:** Includes steps for detecting and handling concept drift, followed by retraining the model to adapt to new data patterns.

 ## Data Collection